RedefiningReality/ohmykali/README.md

 - `work` ⇒ cd to your default working directory
 - `scripts` ⇒ cd to your scripts directory
 - `down` ⇒ move everything from your downloads folder to your current working directory
-- `vpn` ⇒ add VPN from OpenVPN file to your list of VPNs
+- `vpn` ⇒ add VPN from OpenVPN file to NetworkManager's list of VPN connections
 - `scan` ⇒ that one actually useful nmap service scan you run every time
 - `box` ⇒ add host (box) to /etc/hosts file and create environment variable so you can reference its IP by name
 - `rev` ⇒ rlwrapped netcat reverse listener with copy and pastables to get a full shell